happybigmtn/nullsociety/http:/CONTINUITY.md

 Goal (incl. success criteria):
-- Complete Phase 5 audio system tasks from `4d.md` and verify core behaviors where feasible.
+- Begin Phase 6 integration/polish by wiring audio components into scenes and aligning with existing sound settings.

 Constraints/Assumptions:
 - Follow `agents.md` guidance: read/update this ledger at start of each turn and whenever goal/state/decisions change; keep it brief and factual.